78Alpha/SkyMM-NX/README.md

 - All BSA files for a given mod must match each other in name
   - Example: `Static Mesh Improvement Mod - Textures.bsa` matches `Static Mesh Improvement Mod - Meshes.bsa`

+Notes from 78:

+This version works on the SX OS operating system; Make sure to use titles instead of content folder like some mods provide.
+There is some remaining junk functions from the atmosphere edition, but they should be harmless.
+The original maintainer has made the choice not to support SX OS, so this fork will remain here solely for those users that that don't like the limited scope of atmosphere/partners.

 ### To-do

 - Graceful error handling